 1877 – Creative advertising agencies

 The J. Walter Thompson Company is the first advertising agency to have its own creative department staffed with copywriters and artists.
-Its founder James Walter Thompson is credited as the ‘father of modern magazine advertising’.
+It is also the first American agency to expand internationally with the opening of J. Walter Thompson London in 1899.
+Its founder James Walter Thompson is credited as the ‘father of modern magazine advertising.’
+In 2018 the agency merged with digital agency Wunderman to form Wunderman Thompson.

 1878 – Invention of photogravure